 The negative impact of failure to determine employee capacity can quickly be felt throughout an organization.
 Overwork leads to lower productivity and profitability, as well as reduced access to talent.
 But there are also dangers in underworking employees.
 It’s likely that team members who feel as though they aren’t given enough to do might feel underappreciated, bored, and unsatisfied with their jobs.
 But beware of simply piling on additional work.
 A career-development plan and additional training is a much more beneficial way of ensuring underworked employees don’t feel like their talents are wasted.

-The key takeaway here is that proper performance management is necessary for leaders to determine whether employees feel satisfied about their workload.
+The key takeaway here is that proper performance management is necessary for leaders to determine whether employees feel satisfied with their workload.
 Regular communication between leaders and employees is key to managing employee capacity.
 Instead of annual reviews, regular “check-ins” with managers can be hugely helpful in ensuring you stay up to date on employee performance and capacity and can assign work more efficiently.

 Improving Feedback Loops